hamidkarimi/DeepDIG/README.md

 	**Example**: `python -m DeepDIGCode.PreTrainedModels.FASHIONMNIST.CNN.train --dataset FASHIONMNIST --pre-trained-model CNN` this will train the _CNN_ model for _FASHIONMNIST_ and then saves it.

+# Please refer to [here] (https://github.com/hamidkarimi/DeepDIG/wiki/Run-DeepDIG-against-a-new-dataset-model) to see how you can run DeepDIG against your new dataset/model.

 ## Running the DeepDIG framework ([Figure 2](https://arxiv.org/pdf/1912.11460.pdf))

 1. Open a terminal and go to the upper-level directory containing DeepDIG code where you cloned the code `/cd _CodePath`